How to watch San Francisco Giants vs. Colorado Rockies

-The San Francisco Giants kick-off a three-game series against the Colorado Rockies tonight at Oracle Park.
+The San Francisco Giants face off against the Colorado Rockies again tonight at Oracle Park for game two of this three game series.

-Taking the mound for the Giants will be Carlos Rodón, who enters tonight’s game with a 1.50 ERA, 1.38 FIP with 41 strikeouts to 10 walks in 29 innings pitched.
-His last start was against the Dodgers last week in which he allowed two runs on three hits with three strikeouts and two walks in six innings pitched.
+Taking the mound for the Giants will be Alex Wood, who enters tonight’s game with a 4.38 ERA, 4.05 FIP, with 26 strikeouts to seven walks in 24.2 innings pitched.
+His last start was against the Dodgers last Wednesday, in which he allowed three runs on four hits, with seven strikeouts and two walks in 5.1 innings.

-He’ll be facing off against Austin Gomber, who will be making his sixth start for the Rockies this year.
-He enters tonight’s game with a 3.58 ERA, 3.47 FIP, with 26 strikeouts to eight walks in 27.2 innings pitched.
-His most recent start was last Wednesday against the Nationals, in which he allowed three runs (two earned) on three hits, striking out six and walking one in six innings of work.
+He’ll be facing off against Antonio Senzatela, who enters tonight’s game with a 3.75 ERA, 4.32 FIP, with seven strikeouts to five walks in 24 innings pitched.
+His last start was against the Nationals last Thursday, in which he allowed three runs on seven hits, with one strikeout and two walks in 4.1 innings pitched.

-Austin Slater and Wilmer Flores will be players to watch tonight, in seven at-bats against Gomber, Flores has a .429 average with a home run and three RBI, and Austin Slater has a .500 average in eight at-bats.
+Brandon Belt will be a player to watch in tonight’s game, in 20 at-bats against Senzatela, Belt has a .450 average against him.

 Lineups